-The administrator has the authority to amend, suspend, or terminate our ESPP, or any part thereof, at any time and for any reason.
-Our ESPP automatically will terminate in 2041, unless we terminate it sooner.
+The administrator has the authority to modify, amend, suspend or terminate our ESPP, except that, subject to certain exceptions described in our ESPP, no such action may adversely affect any outstanding rights to purchase shares of our Class A common stock under our ESPP.
+Our ESPP automatically will terminate in , unless we terminate it sooner.